Helix 7 CHIRP MSI GPS G3 Our Best Pick

 4-Understanding the Scanning Sonars

-There are generally two methods that a depth finder for boat uses to scan water structures and lookup for the target fish; Down Imaging and Side Imaging
+There are generally two methods that a depth finder for a boat uses to scan water structures and lookup for the target fish; Down Imaging and Side Imaging

 How Side Imaging works?